 7. Maintenance

-Implementation of this method requires a lot of preparation and planning with the drafting of detailed specifications.
-It gives very good visibility on the objectives and the progress of the project if the project has been well defined upstream.
-Once the project is launched, it is difficult to make adjustments or flashbacks.
-However, if a phase is not validated, you can return to the previous phase.
+Implementing this method requires a great deal of preparation and planning with the drafting of detailed specifications.
+If the project has been well defined beforehand, it will give you a clear idea of the objectives and progress of the project.
+Once the project is underway, it's difficult to make adjustments or backtracking.
+However, if a phase is not validated, you can go back to the previous phase.

 Not recommended for :